Ryuutei/Ryuutei.github.io/_posts/2014-10-05-mc-bintobcd.md

 The upper layer is the main algorithm, that permanently lit the beneath layer when no input is done. (see why in the “Add 3 layer” part)

-The 4 horizontal rows are the binary input, from top to bottom they are the input of the values  `0b0001`, `0b0010`, `0b0100`＆`0b1000`_（this last input is the "eith" which is powered only by a previous Bin to BDC converter）_.
+The 4 horizontal rows are the binary input, from top to bottom they are the input of the values  `0b0001`, `0b0010`, `0b0100`＆`0b1000`_（this last input is the "eith" which is powered only by a previous Bin to BCD converter）_.
 They are easily powered by a torch from above.

 For example, the first input row will keep the rows `1`, `3`, `5`, `7`＆`9` powered in the next layer, while the others lines（`2`, `4`, `6`＆`8`）will be off. (⁖ When there is an input, the torches will not provide power to the Add 3 module layer, while the repeaters will)